 Gibbs Law Group, together with Danko Meredith and Corey, Luzaich, de Ghetaldi and Riddle, a legal team known as Northern California Fire Lawyers, filed the first lawsuit against PG&E on behalf of victims of the Butte Camp Fire who lost homes, personal property or were injured during evacuation.
 The Butte Camp Fire Lawsuit accuses PG&E of negligence in failing to maintain and manage its power transmission lines, which ultimately caused the Camp Fire to ignite on Pulga Road near Paradise, California.

 Our attorneys are offering free legal consultations for anyone who was impacted by the Butte Camp Fire.

-Speak to a wildfire attorney, free.
+Speak to an experienced wildfire attorney, free.
 Hablamos Español.

 Affected Paradise fire victims and Butte County fire victims have important legal rights during the lawsuit investigation.
 The steps and actions Camp Fire victims take in the immediate aftermath of the fire can affect their rights and ability to file claims going forward.
 Camp Fire survivors may have legal claims to compensation for property losses, serious injuries, and other damages.
 Fill out the form to the right for a free legal consultation to ensure your rights are protected.

 Downed Power Lines Are the Leading Cause of Northern California Wildfires

 While wildfires are often thought of as natural disasters, it is actually most commonly a person or business that is responsible for starting the blaze.
 In Northern California, downed power lines are the leading cause of wildfires, and poor maintenance of electrical equipment is a common problem among PG&E and other California power utilities.